-Self care has two definitions.
+There are two definitions of self care.
 The first one relates to matters of health and well-being.
 In short, anything you do for yourself to help promote better health, both bodily and mentally.
-For example, taking regular exercise is a popular method of self care.
+For example, regularly doing sports and physical activity is a popular method of self care.
 The other definition of relates to self-esteem.
 In this sense, it means doing things which will help to raise the perception of oneself.
 Self-affirming thought processes are just one example of this.
 Overall, caring for oneself means taking the same sorts of measures one would to care for another person but applying them to yourself.

 In essence, goal setting is a practice that means people will commit to future objectives or achievements and work out a plan that they will try to stick to in order to accomplish them.
 The idea is that it is really a form of planning that tries to move you on from your current situation to a new, improved one.
 As such, setting goals in a formal or even semi-formal way tends to improve focus.
 It also often means that you can keep your 'eyes on the prize' more effectively by helping you to avoid distractions and other calls on your time that do not work towards the objective you have set for yourself.
 Setting goals will often mean committing to a level of effort in order to achieve them, but by their very definition, the goals ought to be rewarding in some way.